Maolbhuidhe Bed and Breakfast, Fionnphort, Isle of Mull

 The Ross of Mull Walking Guides

-Ross of Mull Historical Centre
+Ross of Mull Historical Centre (ROMHC)

 The Ross of Mull Historial Centre is located at Millbrae Cottage, next to the Old Mill, Bunessan.
 There you will find a wealth of information about the history and people of the Ross and Iona.
-Many visitors from overseas find it an invaluable resource for tracing their forbears.
+Many visitors from overseas find it an invaluable resource for tracing their forebears.

 ROMHC publish a comprehensive set of seven walking guides to the Ross.
 We keep a reference set at Maolbhuidhe for visitors, and you can buy them at ROMHC, Craignure Tourist Information Centre, and other shops locally.